konnik/kotlin-json-parser/README.md

     }
 ```

-This decoder can now be used to parse and decode the users using the `decodeJson` function:
+We can now use `userDecoder` to parse and decode the JSON data using the `decodeJson` function:

 ```kotlin
 val guest = decodeJson(guestJson, userDecoder)